 Contact Our Florida car accident lawyers

 If your teenager has been injured in a car accident , he/she may be eligible to file a lawsuit seeking compensation for medical expenses and property damage.
 Contact an experienced lawyer to explore your legal options.
-The lawyers at Gordon & Doner have litigated numerous auto accident cases.
+The personal injury lawyer s at Gordon & Doner have litigated numerous auto accident cases.

 Gordon & Doner has office locations in Pembroke Pines, Palm Beach Gardens and Stuart.
 The law firm offer free case reviews to the public.